enso-org/enso/docs/CONTRIBUTING.md

 There are multiple projects in this repository, but all can be built, run and tested using `sbt`.
-As long as your configuration is correct, with the correct versions of SBT and GraalVM, the same steps can be followed on all of our supported platforms (Linux, MacOS and Windows).
+As long as your configuration is correct, with the correct versions of SBT, Rust and GraalVM, the same steps can be followed on all of our supported platforms (Linux, MacOS and Windows).

 SBT will handle downloading and building library dependencies as needed, meaning